lsst-sitcom/sitcomtn-003/index.rst

    :target: ../_images/ccs.png
    :alt: The CCS

-The Camera CS.
+   The CCS and orientations of individual CCDs and amplifiers in the CCS.

+The orientation of individual CCDs in the CCS is shown in the top of the middle column.
+Below it we show the layout of the amplifiers for the CCDs.
+This applies to both e2v and ITL CCDs.
+Note that a lot of amplifier-level data that are in the camera eTraveller system come as lists, each with 16 elements, one for each amplifier.
+The ordering is [C10, C11, ..., C16, C17, C07, C06, ..., C01, C00].
+On some camera plots they are labelled as [amp1, amp2, ..., amp16].

 For the wavefront sensors, the split between the intra- and extra-focal chips are parallel to the CCS y-axis on R00 and R44, and parallel to the CCS x-axis on R40 and R04.
 Here we refer to each 2k by 4k as one chip.
 Sometimes we see them refered to as half-chips as well.
 The one closer to the field center is always the extra-focal chip, which has larger z-coordinate in the CCS.
 The camera team refers to the extra-focal chip as low chip sometimes, because it is lower than the focal plane when looked through the L3 lens.
 For the same reason, the intra-focal chips are refered to as high chips.

-Two out of the four wavefront sensors (R00 and R44) have their CCD segments oriented the same way as the science sensors.
+The figure above (bottom right) also shows the naming of the amplifiers on R00_S22.
+The wavefront sensors at the other three corners are simply rotated versions of R00_22, by :math:`90^\circ` (R40_S02), :math:`180^\circ` (R44_S00), and :math:`270^\circ` (R04_S20).

+The official camera detector plane drawing is LCA-13381 :cite:`LCA-13381`.

 Most of the science sensor segments, as seen in the CCS, has the parallel transfer direction parallel the x-axis.
 However, astronomers are much more used to seeing images with the parallel transfer direction going vertically, and serial register going horizontally.
 LSE-349 :cite:`LSE-349` defines the project's official Data Visualization CS (DVCS) as a x-y transpose of the CCS.
 We should be aware that most of the time when we see a visualization of certain quantities over the entire focal plane, a raft, or a single CCD, if the CS is not explicitly given, the assumption should be that it is in DVCS.

 .. code-block:: py